Binomial Distribution Calculator

 About the Binomial Distribution Calculator

 The binomial distribution calculator computes exact and cumulative probabilities for a fixed number of independent Bernoulli trials, each with the same success probability.
-Whether you need P(X = k), P(X ≤ k), or P(X ≥ k), this tool gives the result directly.
+Whether you need P(X = k), P(X ≤ k), or P(X ≥ k), This calculator gives the result directly.

 The distribution fits yes/no situations such as coin flips, pass/fail inspections, free throws, survey responses, and medication response rates.
 Its two parameters, n and p, fully determine the probability model.